 Here’s the definition of a tropical zodiac sign.
 By definition, the sun is always at the first point of the sign Cancer on the June solstice, irrespective of which group of stars backdrops the sun at this time.
 Look at the globe to note the Tropic of Cancer, which marks the northernmost extent of the sun’s travels on the June solstice.

 Here’s the definition of a zodiac constellation.
 Any constellation can be thought of as a section of the starry sky, seen and wondered about for millennia by stargazers.
 In our time, constellations have official borders, which were agreed upon by the International Astronomical Union in the 1930s.

 Over two thousand years ago, the sun actually shone in front of the constellation Cancer on the June solstice.
 Today, the June solstice sun shines in front of the constellation Taurus.
 Therefore, the first point of the sign Cancer presently resides in the constellation Taurus.

 Because the Earth’s axis continually changes its tilt relative to the backdrop stars, the June solstice sun swings westward through all the constellations of the zodiac in a period of about 26,000 years.
 All the while, the June solstice sun always marks the first point of the sign Cancer.

-Bottom line: If your sky is extremely dark, you might be able to see for yourself that the waxing crescent moon is in front of Cancer the Crab on June 26, 2017.
+Bottom line: The moon is in front of the constellation Cancer the Crab on June 26, 2017.